4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 It’s also important to be persistent because they may sometimes refuse to participate in activities.

-Don’t give up, it may take a little time and some trial and error to find activities that appeal to them, good times of day, and successful ways to introduce the activity.
+Please don’t give up.
+It may take some time and trial and error to find activities that appeal to them, the best times of day, and effective ways to introduce the activity.

 You might even start working on an activity while sitting next to them – it will likely capture their interest.